Nokia Booklet 3G

 Notes: degré de nuisance: 50%

-Source: Notebookcheck Allemand DE→FR Archive.org version
+Source: Notebookcheck DE→FR Archive.org version

 Critique simple, disponibles en ligne, Longue, Date: 08/14/2011